Alphabetical List of Posts

 • Sarah Elizabeth Collins Houston

-1896-1986 Grandmother of Whitney Houston.
-Born in California in 1896 but lived in Newark on Beach St by the time she was 14.
+1895-1986 Sarah Elizabeth Collins Houston (usually went by Elizabeth, possibly because her mother was also Sarah Elizabeth) was the grandmother of Whitney Houston.
+She was born in California in 1896 but lived in Newark on Beach St by the time she was 14.
 Her father was minister at St. James AME Church.
-She graduated from East Side in 1914 and attended Trenton State, graduating in 1916.
-She lived in Newark until at least 1940, when…
+Elizabeth graduated from…

 • Sarah Kussy